jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

-servlet-security:  Using JEE Declarative Security to Control Access to Servlet 3
+ejb-security:  Using JEE Declarative Security to Control Access to EJB 3
 ====================
 Author: Sherif Makary, RH MW SA

-This example demonstrates the use of JEE declarative security to control access to Servlets and Security in JBoss AS7 and JBoss Enterprise Application Platform 6.
+This example demonstrates the use of JEE declarative security to control access to EJB 3 and Security in JBoss AS7 and JBoss Enterprise Application Platform 6.

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.

-To implement web security, you need to:
+To implement EJB security, you need to:

-1. Add a security-domain to your jboss-web.xml, please refer to the /webapp/WEB-INF/jboss-web.xml for the security domain xml
+1. Add a security-domain to your jboss-web.xml, please refer to the /webapp/WEB-INF/jboss-web.xml -war packaging- for the security domain xml; you can use jboss-ejb.xml for jar packaging
 2. Configure a security domain in standalone.xml
 3. Have users.properties and roles.properties files in WEB-INF/classes directory of your web application
-4. Add a security-constraints to, please refer to the /webapp/WEB-INF/web.xml for the security-constraints xml

-To implement Servlet declarative security, you need to:
+To implement EJB declarative security, you need to:

-1. Add security annotations to your Servlet declaration
+1. Add security annotations to your EJB declaration
 2. Make sure the allowed user role is the same as the role defined in roles.properties file
 3. Make sure the security domain referenced in the jboss-web.xml is defined in the JBoss AS standalone.xml configuration file.
 Find the `<subsystem xmlns="urn:jboss:domain:security:1.1">` and copy the following XML snippet into the `<security-domains>` section: